abel-masila/adplist-100/README.md

 ## Development server

 Run `nx serve meetings` for a dev server.
+Navigate to http://localhost:42001/.
+The app will automatically reload if you change any of the source files.

+Run `nx serve user` for a dev server.
 Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+Run `yarn run:all` to run both apps concurrently.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace